Alois Riklin

 approximation to morally good politics through good office

-holders, institution-oriented ethics do so through good
+institution-oriented ethics do so through good

-institutions, and results-oriented ethics through good
+results-oriented ethics through good

 results.